vitaly-t/pg-iterator/README.md

 });
 ```

-Alternatively, you can wrap [QueryIterablePool] + query into a safe `Observable` creator:
+Alternatively, you can wrap [QueryIterable] + query into a safe `Observable` creator:

 ```ts
 function fromQuery<T>(qi: QueryIterable<T>, text: string, params?: any[]): Observable<T> {